totomitjans/gamelist/README.md

 2. Go to **Actions**.
 3. Click **set up a workflow yourself**.
 4. You will see an empty text box.
-5. Open the [sync-from-upstream.yml workflow file](https://github.com/ShabiiEXE/Gamelist/blob/main/.github/workflows/sync-from-upstream.yml) from the main Gamelist repository.
+5. Open the [sync-from-upstream.yml](https://github.com/ShabiiEXE/Gamelist/blob/main/.github/workflows/sync-from-upstream.yml) workflow action file from the main Gamelist repository.
 6. Copy the code from that file.
 7. Paste it into the empty workflow text box.
 8. Commit the changes.